 I walk around my neighborhood and sometimes feel like I could burst into tears at any moment.
 Isn't there just one person here who has an ounce of pride in their environment?
 Just one.

 Everywhere you look there are bins overflowing with garbage, torn up paving slabs, twisted metal, broken concrete and advertisement hoardings that have blown down in the previous night's storm and are now just strewn across the footpath.
-The water in the canals is almost pitch black.
+The water in the canals is almost jet black.

 People drop litter where they stand.
 Parked cars block footpaths and force pedestrians into the busy road.
 Motorcycles come at you from six different directions (even when you are walking on the pavement) And you can build as many flyovers as you want, the traffic is always choked.

-The place is nothing short of a disgrace.
-And I've asked Thais why the local council or authority or whoever is in charge doesn't do something about it.
+I've asked Thais why the local council or authority or whoever is in charge doesn't do something about it.
 "They have no budget" is the most common answer.
 My wife has a completely different theory but I'll leave that for another conversation.

 Any local attractions?